japila-books/spark-sql-internals/docs/expressions/AggregateFunction.md

 | Description

 | [[aggBufferSchema]] `aggBufferSchema`
-| link:spark-sql-StructType.adoc[Schema] of an aggregation buffer to hold partial aggregate results.
+| spark-sql-StructType.md[Schema] of an aggregation buffer to hold partial aggregate results.

-Used mostly in link:spark-sql-Expression-ScalaUDAF.adoc[ScalaUDAF] and link:spark-sql-AggregationIterator.adoc#initializeAggregateFunctions[AggregationIterator]
+Used mostly in spark-sql-Expression-ScalaUDAF.md[ScalaUDAF] and spark-sql-AggregationIterator.md#initializeAggregateFunctions[AggregationIterator]

 | [[aggBufferAttributes]] `aggBufferAttributes`
-a| <<spark-sql-Expression-AttributeReference.adoc#, AttributeReferences>> of an aggregation buffer to hold partial aggregate results.
+a| <<spark-sql-Expression-AttributeReference.md#, AttributeReferences>> of an aggregation buffer to hold partial aggregate results.

 Used in:

 * `AggregateExpression` for [references](AggregateExpression.md#references)
-* ``Expression``-based aggregate's `bufferSchema` in link:spark-sql-Expression-DeclarativeAggregate.adoc[DeclarativeAggregate]
+* ``Expression``-based aggregate's `bufferSchema` in spark-sql-Expression-DeclarativeAggregate.md[DeclarativeAggregate]
 * ...

 | [[inputAggBufferAttributes]] `inputAggBufferAttributes`